sudheerj/javascript-interview-questions/README.md

 291. ### How do you declare namespace

-     Even though JavaScript lack namespaces, we can use Objects , IIFE to create namespaces.
+     Even though JavaScript lacks namespaces, we can use Objects , IIFE to create namespaces.
-     1. **Using Object Literal Notation:** Let's wrap variables and function inside Object literal which act as a namespace.
+     1. **Using Object Literal Notation:** Let's wrap variables and functions inside an Object literal which acts as a namespace.
 After that you can access them using object notation

      ```javascript
      var namespaceOne = {